- When and where will the “The Celebration of Undergraduate Research” be held?

 When and where will the “The Celebration of Undergraduate Research” be held?

-The Fifteenth Annual Celebration of Undergraduate Research at UNC-Chapel Hill will take place on Monday, April 14, 2014, from 1:00 pm-3:45 pm at the Frank Porter Graham Student Union (see location on map of UNC’s campus).
+The Fifteenth Annual Celebration of Undergraduate Research at UNC-Chapel Hill will take place on Monday, April 14, 2014, from 1:00 pm-3:15 pm at the Frank Porter Graham Student Union (see location on map of UNC’s campus).
+An awards ceremony follows immediately at 3:30 p.m.

 Please park in visitor’s parking lot on Highway 54 (Raleigh Road next to Chapel Hill Friends Meeting House).
 It is located a short walk from the Student Union along a paved walkway.
 If you prefer, there is also metered parking on Raleigh Road, and also on Country Club Road.
 Please see the Department of Public Safety’s Visitor Parking Information for more details.